Back

 At Focused Labs, we have helped many customers implement generative AI technology across industries and application platforms, including many projects that took advantage of RAG pipelines.
 Here are a few of the lessons we have learned:

-- Make regular updates to data and technology: Your responses are only as good as your data.
+• Make regular updates to data and technology: Your responses are only as good as your data.
 Put processes in place to evaluate and update that data.
 The technology in the pipeline also evolves, so put steps in place to keep each module up to date and replace modules when appropriate with newer, better technology.
+It's especially important to ensure your deployed language model and its integrations are regularly updated to maintain seamless data extraction and access to current information.
 We recently did this with an in-house RAG application, upgrading to the LangChain Expression Language (LCEL), and saw great results.

-- Experiment and evaluate: The first pass at a RAG pipeline is just the start.
+• Experiment and evaluate: The first pass at a RAG pipeline is just the start.
 Build evaluation and experimentation into your development and maintenance processes.
-Play with parameters, data sources, and component technology to optimize the speed and quality of your pipeline.
+Play with parameters, data sources, component technology, and optimize retrieval operations to improve the speed and quality of your pipeline.

 Getting Started With Implementing a RAG Pipeline